braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/android/initial_sdk_setup/android_sdk_integration.md

 ### Step 1: Integrate the Braze Library

 The Braze Android SDK can optionally be integrated without UI components.
 However, Content Cards, News Feed, and In-App Messaging will be rendered inoperable unless you pass the custom data to a UI solely of your design.
 Additionally, push notifications will not work because our push handling code is in the UI library.
-Please note that these UI elements are open source and [fully customizable][1].
-We strongly recommend integration of these features.
-Please refer to [Braze Docs][2] for the benefits of using the Braze Content Cards, News Feed, and In-App Message UI.
+Please note that these UI elements are open source and fully customizable.
+We strongly recommend the integration of these features.
+Please refer to the [Braze user guide][2] for the benefits of using the Braze Content Cards, News Feed, and In-App Message UI.

 #### Basic Integration

-In order to access Braze's messaging features, you must integrate the UI library.
+To access Braze's messaging features, you must integrate the UI library.
 Please see the following directions to integrate the UI library depending on your IDE:

 #### Using Android Studio